Graduate Certificate in Technology Policy

 Core Course

-GSPP 290: Progress?
+PUB POL 247: Progress?
 An Introduction to Technology and Public Policy is held every spring and is currently taught by Professor Andrew W. Reddie.
 The course explores the intersection of technology and public policy, examining the impact of technology on society and how public policy can shape the development and use of technology.
 The course also delves into the ethical considerations surrounding technology, including privacy, security, and accessibility.
 By the end of the course, students will have a deeper understanding of how technology and public policy intersect and how they can use this knowledge to make a positive impact in the world working in fields as diverse as climate policy, security policy, and economic policy.
 Technologies discussed during the course of the seminar include artificial intelligence (AI) and machine learning (ML), cybersecurity and privacy, renewable energy and geoengineering, biotechnology and genetic engineering, robotics and automation, virtual/augmented reality and spatial computing, blockchain and distributed ledger technology, 5G networks and wireless communication, and quantum computing.

-Policy Analysis Methods Course
+Policy Analysis Methods and Electives Courses

-Students are invited to submit additional courses for consideration for approval by the GCTP Academic Committee.
 To qualify as one of the required policy analysis methods courses, it must introduce at least two of the following core skills:

 • Technology Policy Analysis